2021 RENEWAL EXERCISE ESTATE AGENT LICENCE RENEWAL EXERCISE

 |Step 1 || |

-Before the EA can submit its licence renewal application, directors and partners must submit their declarations via e-services using Singpass (for Individuals)*.
+Before the EA can submit its licence renewal application, directors and partners must update their profile and submit their declarations via e-services using Singpass (for Individuals)*.

 *Note: Foreign non-practising directors and non-practising partners who do not have a Singpass account will submit their declarations through their KEOs to CEA directly.